nesi/puppet-puppet/README.markdown

 ## Optional

 * [puppetlabs-apache](https://github.com/puppetlabs/puppetlabs-apache): This module is only a dependency when using the `puppet::master` class.
 The current master from the github repository is required until 0.10.0 is released.
+* The Phusion Passenger repository has to be installed to use `puppet::master` for RedHat/CentOS (https://www.phusionpassenger.com/library/install/apache/install/oss/el7/), example puppet code can be found [here](https://github.com/tag1consulting/puppet-yumrepos)

 # References